 Nationwide, water damage claims are second only to wind and hail damage.
 And while you might experience hail or severe winds a few times a year, water damage is a year-round risk.

-Our own team member, Ashley Abrams, experienced a serious water damage claim in 2019.
+Our own former team member, Ashley Abrams, experienced a serious water damage claim in 2019.
 Record-breaking snowfall and cold temps created an ice dam on her roof, leading to water damage in both stories of her home.
 She shared her experience on our blog.

 Repairs and restoration taking place in Ashley’s home